Freedom for All – Domestic Violence, Divorce and Pets

 However, there are many pet charities and organisations both willing, and able, to assist in these circumstances, allowing each party to seek their own safe environment without guilt.

-“The Dogs Trust celebrated the 15th Anniversary of their “Freedom Project” last year, which offers a free and confidential fostering service to dogs whose owners are escaping domestic abuse.”
+“The Dogs Trust celebrated the 15th Anniversary of their “Freedom Project” last year, which offers a free and confidential fostering service to pets whose owners are escaping domestic abuse.”

-Gaynor added, “The Trust will quickly find a suitable foster family for your dog to stay with for as long as you need, and regularly update you as to how your pet is getting on whilst you are separated.
-When you feel ready to be safely reunited, your dog will return to your care.”
+Gaynor added, “The Trust will quickly find a suitable foster family for your pet to stay with for as long as you need, and regularly update you as to how your pet is getting on whilst you are separated.
+When you feel ready to be safely reunited, your pet will return to your care.”

-If you would like further information regarding the above or you would like advice on separation or divorce, please contact Gaynor on 01952 297979 or email firstname.lastname@example.org.
+If you’re concerned about your safety or that of your family or your pet, or you would like some further advice on separation or divorce, please contact Gaynor on 01952 297979 or email email@example.com.< < back to latest news